U.S. Department of State Seal

 Dual Nationality: Dual nationality is not recognized under PRC nationality law.
 Be mindful of the following special circumstances for dual nationals when traveling in the region.

-Enter the Macau SAR on your U.S. passport to ensure U.S. Consulate General Hong Kong & Macau can provide consular assistance in case of arrest or other emergency.
-Regardless of your travel documents, if you are a dual national, or otherwise have ethnic or historical ties to the PRC, it is possible that Macau authorities will assert that you are a PRC citizen and deny your access to U.S. consular representatives if you are detained.
+Enter Macau on your U.S. passport to ensure U.S. Consulate General Hong Kong & Macau can provide consular assistance in case of arrest or other emergency.
+Regardless of your travel documents, if you are a dual national, or otherwise have familial or historical ties to the PRC, it is possible that Macau authorities will assert that you are a PRC citizen and deny your access to U.S. consular representatives if you are detained.

 For further information on consular protection and dual nationality, please refer to our website.